yuwzho/acme-fitness-store/azure-spring-apps-enterprise/README.md

 ```shell
 az extension add --name spring
 ```
-Note - `spring-cloud` CLI extension `3.0.0` or later is a pre-requisite to enable the latest Enterprise tier functionality to configure VMware Tanzu Components.
+Note - `spring` CLI extension `1.14.0` or later is a pre-requisite to enable the latest Enterprise tier functionality to configure VMware Tanzu Components.
 Use the following command to remove previous versions and install the latest Enterprise tier extension: